nyaruka/floweditor/README.md

 ### Configuration

-This project is currently configured via `flowEditor.config.*.js` in the root directory and loaded into the bundle as an [external](https://webpack.js.org/configuration/externals/) via Webpack.
+This project is currently configured via `flowEditor.config.*.js` in the root directory, which is loaded into the bundle as an [external](https://webpack.js.org/configuration/externals/), `Config`, via Webpack.
 The `ConfigProvider` component composes the app's configuration and provides it to each component via React's [context API](https://reactjs.org/docs/context.html).

 ## Running Tests